-Welcome to Flash Pulp, episode four hundred and fifteen.
+Welcome to Flash Pulp, episode four hundred and thirty-five.

 (RSS / iTunes)

-This week’s episodes are brought to you by the Earth Station One podcast
+This week’s episodes are brought to you by The Way of the Buffalo Podcast!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, Will Coffin, urban shaman, and Bunny, his recovering-alcoholic apprentice, must pay a call to a hairy situation in a suburban home.

 It was dusk as they arrived at the faux chateau surrounded by its moat of perfectly squared hedges.

 “You know, it’s in these Leave it to Beaver houses that poor motherf#ckers such as ourselves get themselves murdered,” said Bunny.

 “Maybe, but they offered cash and rent will soon be due,” replied Will.
 He gave the doorbell a second stab, but this time he left his finger on the button.

 The entrance swung wide, and a tall man with a head full of tight black curls stared down at them from across the threshold.